Deraniyagala's beaked whale: Conservation

+Plastic pollution is a major issue threatening the lives of beaked whales such as M. hotaula.
+When plastics are ingested, they can cause blockages or tears in the digestive system, preventing the animal from properly digesting food and leading to malnutrition.
+Plastics can also release toxins into the animal's body, causing chemical poisoning.
+In addition to the direct physical impacts, ingestion of plastics can also negatively affect the behavior and reproductive success of marine animals.

-Ocean debris has been mentioned as a possible threat for Deraniyagala's beaked whales.
+Other ocean debris have been mentioned as possible threats for Deraniyagala's beaked whale.
 The individuals suspected to be members of the species sighted in 2019 had unusual indentations on the lips, which researchers believed could have been caused by marine debris or fishing line.
 Additionally, a stranded individual was found in on a beach in the Philippines in 2012, and died shortly after it was found.
 Further examination revealed that the whale had only a black rope and a piece of coal in its stomach.
 Researchers believed that the consumption of these items could have led to the whale's death.